piotrlaczkowski/keras-data-processor/docs/contributing.md

         `{LABEL}(KDP): {message}`

-- [x] Use small Merge Requests but do them more ofthen < 400 ligns for quicker and simple review and not the whole project !
+- [x] Use small Merge Requests but do them more ofthen < 400 lines for quicker and simple review and not the whole project !

 - [x] Ask for a Code Review !